lshash/jptvwatchingLinux/README.md

 ```

 @@@@@@@@@@@@@@@@@@other software
-*cannot be used another os's executable to another os!
-PLEASE Re install these !
+<sup>*cannot be used another os's executable to another os!
+PLEASE Re install these !</sup>
 ```
 sudo apt install make
 sudo apt install gcc